 Never Spend Your Principal If You Want To Be Rich

-The "don't eat your seed corn" truism is often applied to finance in the old saw, "never spend your principal".
-Both concepts underscore a fundamental truth: When you expend something, you are not only giving up the item itself but all that the item could have produced in the future.
+The "don't eat your seed corn" truism is often applied to finance in the old saying, "never spend your principal".
+Both concepts underscore a fundamental truth: when you expend something, you are not only giving up the item itself but all that the item could have produced in the future.
 In the case of money, that means when you spend $1, you are not giving up $1.
 You are giving up all of the dividends, interest, and rents that dollar could have produced from now until your death.
-For example, to an 18-year-old high school graduate who lived until he or she was 80, and earned the same rate of return the stock market has earned, on average, for the past couple of centuries, $1 is really more than $368.
-By spending the dollar today, the newly minted adult is spending $1 plus $367 in future dollars.
+In other words, if you take a dollar away from an 18-year-old today, you are not just taking away his or her $1.

 There are three easy ways you can use the farmer's rule to improve your own finances and investment portfolio.

-- Identify the specific assets and dollar amounts that are reserved as seed corn: In my family, we call this our "permanent capital" reserve.
+- Identify your seed corn.
+In my family, we call this our "permanent capital" reserve.
 Think of it as an endowment at a university or charitable foundation.
-This is money that should never be spent, under any circumstances, even if it means you have to sell your car, your house, your artwork, and get a second job.
+It is "the money that makes the money," so to speak.
+This is money that should never be spent, under any circumstances, even if it means you have to sell your car, your house, your artwork, or get a second job.
 If you need to live off your investments, you are only allowed to spend the dividend income or other profits thrown off by the seed corn.
 The seed corn itself is sacred.
 Spending even a penny of it would be sacrilege.

-- Calculate how much money you are going to add to your seed corn each year to combat inflation and taxes: The value of money falls over time in most societies because elected officials print more currency with each passing year.
-To combat this inflation, you often need to grow your portfolio value so that you are generating more dollars, euros, yen, pound sterling, or whichever other currency you require in order to purchase the same quantity of milk, cheese, bread, eggs, heat, clothing, gasoline, and entertainment you could in prior years.
+- Calculate how much money you are going to add to your seed corn each year to combat inflation and taxes.
+The value of money falls over time due to inflation.
+To combat this, you often need to grow your portfolio value so that you are generating more dollars to maintain the same standard of living.
 To guard against inflation, focus on purchasing power.
-It is all about purchasing power.

-- Determine the end game plan for your seed corn: Do you want to spend all of your money before you die, eating the seed corn you have accumulated in the final five or ten years of life?
+- Determine the final game plan for your seed corn.
+Do you want to spend all of your money before you die, eating the seed corn you have accumulated in the final five or 10 years of life?
 Do you want to leave all of your seed corn to charity or family members?
-What, in other words, is the end game?
-You cannot, and will not, live forever so you need to be very specific regarding your plans for what you have acquired during your lifetime.
+In other words: what's your endgame?
+You won't live forever, so you need to be very specific regarding your plans for what you have acquired during your lifetime.
 Ultimately, it's your money.
-You can't take it with you so you need to dispose of it, or use it, in a way that reflects your own desires and convictions.
-For me, that vehicle is the Kennon & Green Foundation.
-For you, it might be something like a charitable remainder trust.
+You can't take it with you, so you need to dispose of it or use it in a way that reflects your own desires and convictions.

 A Final Tip to Protecting Your Seed Corn